Gkchandora/Breast_Cancer_Prediction/Dataset/README.md

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.

 **How data is collected ?<a id=1.1></a>**
-To create the dataset , samples taken from the patients with solid masses and an easy-to-use graphical computer program called Xyct, which is capable of perform the analysis of cytological(exam of each single cell) features based on the digital scan.
-The program computes the ten features for  each cell nucleus in the sample , then it calculates the mean value, standard error and extreme value of each feature for the image , returning 30 real-valued vector.
+To create the dataset , samples taken from the patients with solid masses and an easy-to-use graphical computer program called Xyct, which is capable of performing the analysis of cytological(exam of each single cell) features based on the digital scan.
+The program computes the ten features for  each cell nucleus in the sample , then it calculates the mean value, standard error and extreme value of each feature for the image , returning 30 real-valued vectors.

 For example: